fenago/pytest-quick-start-guide/pytest-quick-start-guide/Lab_1.md

-This book will introduce you to various key features and will teach how to use pytest effectively in your day-to-day coding tasks right from the first chapter, focusing on making you productive as quickly as possible.
+This book will introduce you to various key features and will teach how to use pytest effectively in your day-to-day coding tasks right from the first lab, focusing on making you productive as quickly as possible.
 Writing tests should then become a joy, rather than a boring part of the job.